aakashchamola/dtcfrb/README.md

 # Bus Scheduling and Management System (MERN Stack)

 This is a full-stack web application for managing bus scheduling and operations.
 It includes features for managing buses, drivers, conductors, routes, and bus stops.
+I created this for one of the problem statement of the Smart India Hackathon (SIH-2024).

 ## 📌 Project Features
 - Create and manage buses, drivers, and conductors.